 The differencesThe main differences between both processors are:

 Pin 65816 6502 --- ------- -------- 1 VP GROUND 3 ABORT CLK1 5 ML NC 7 VPA SYNC 35 E NC 36 BE NC 38 M/X SO 39 VDA CLK2The 65816 lacks the CLK1 and CLK2 clock signals so we have to provide them ourselves.
 That's where two 74F04 inverters come in view.

 ABORT and BE are 816-specific inputs and only need a pull-up resistor.
 These resistors enable you to use these inputs later.
 If you are sure you don't need them, just omit the resistors and connect these inputs directly to +5V (pin 8) when the resistors are mentioned during the construction.

 The 65816 also lacks the SO input.
-The only 6502 systems I know of using the SO input are the Commodore drives with only one CPU like the 1541 and 2031.
+The only 6502 systems that I know of using the SO input are the Commodore drives with only one CPU like the 1541 and 2031LP.

 The DIY moduleYou only need:

 - Cut pin 2, 8, 10 and 12 of the 74F04.
 These outputs are not needed.

 - Cut pin 3 to 7 as well but not too short, leave some 3 mm free.

 - Cut pin 1, 3, 5, 7, 35, 36, 38 and 39 of the R-socket, just the bottom small part!

 - Lay the R-socket on its back and lay the 74F04 on its back between the pins of the socket so that pin 14 of the 04 is near pin 8 of the socket and pin 7 of the 74F04 near pin 40 of the socket.
 Place the 74F04 with its pins 8/14 close to pins of the socket.
 You'll need the space on the other side later.